openssl/general-policies/policies/legacy-migration.md

 Announcements of migrations from a source provider to the Legacy provider is made via the DEPRECATIONS.md file in the source code root directory for OpenSSL.
-This file will list the algorithm SN, NID, the version in  which the deprecation was announced, and the version in which the algorithm is to be removed from the source provider.
+This file will list all the identities of the algorithm (names, possible OIDs, possible NIDs), the version in  which the deprecation was announced, and the version in which the algorithm is to be removed from the source provider.
 Note that deprecations may also be announced in the release notes.